KTC96/StackPortfolio/TESTING.md

 ## Overview

 I am using a combination of automated and manual testing in my project.
-I also use different tools for validating the HTML, JavaScript and Python code.
+I also use different tools for validating the HTML, CSS, JavaScript and Python code.

+##  Manual Testing

-## HTML
+### HTML

 I use the [W3C Markup Validation Service](https://validator.w3.org/) to validate my HTML code.